 What I learned from being invited to a car launch in ItalyAdvice for journalists and racing drivers

 Despite having been on many press trips, there’s still the odd one that makes me pinch myself.
-My recent trip to Italy was exactly that when Abarth flew me out to Italy for the launch
+My recent trip to Italy was exactly that when Abarth flew me out for the launch of the new 695 Rivale, a car launched in collaboration with Riva Yachts.
+I spent the day in the sunshine eating beautiful Italian food and drinking prosecco by a lake.
+I went on a number of yachts and took some time to myself to pretend I was in a Bond film.

 Abarth teamed up with Riva yachts to create the 695 Rivale, the road-going cousin to the Rivale 56 yacht from Riva.
 This collaboration opens up both brands to new audiences.
 Riva yacht customers now have a lovely little hot hatch to match their boats and Abarth is also elevated by the connection.
 I’m also now more obsessed than ever with yachts and Abarth.

-Some of you may known the name Riva as they work with the Ferrari Formula One team.
+Some of you may know the name Riva as they work with the Ferrari Formula One team.
 Take a look at some images from the event below.

 Your social media presence is key to being invited a long to these kinds of events.
 In-the-moment coverage is just as important as the coverage the brands are going to get once you’ve gone home and written up your piece.
 Even weeks on from the event, I’m still sharing pictures, talking about the beautiful Rivale 56 yacht, and am planning on ways to work with Abarth again.